Switching between opened apps on macOS (like in, mostly, every other OS) is easy.

 brew install alt-tab to install

-When you first open alt-tab it will ask you to allow some permissions in order to properly function.
-Once given permission to use your mac, you’ll find the app in your menubar.
+When you first open alt-tab, it will ask you to allow some permissions to function correctly.
+Once permitted to use your Mac, you’ll find the app in your menubar.

-Clicking on its icon, you’ll be able to access the prferences.
+Clicking on its icon, you’ll be able to access the preferences.
 From there, among other options, you can:

-1. Set the preffered keyboard shortcut to activate alt-tab.
+1. Set the preferred keyboard shortcut to activate alt-tab.
 You’ll notice that you can set two separate shortcuts.

-One is for switching between apps and the second one is for switching between multiple windows of the same app
+One is for switching between apps, and the second is for switching between multiple windows of the same app.

 2. Set alt-tab’s appearance.
 You’ll notice that there is a theme switcher included.

 You can also blacklist apps from the app switcher.
-If you go to “Blacklists”, you can blacklist apps from either showing in the app switcher or show only when in full screen.
+If you go to “Blacklists,” you can blacklist apps from either showing in the app switcher or showing only when in full screen.